grumdrig/slog/NOTES.md

 some action in the game.
 For example, the `travel` function is used to change location, so this statement would move towards or into Iperko Forest:

-	travel(IperkoForest)
+	travel(Iperko_Forest)

 Likewise, to sell five potions:

 	sell(Potions, 5)

-Each such action takes some amount of time, and it would behoove the player not to waste any, as time available to save Bompton Island is limited.
+Each such action takes some amount of time, and it would behoove the player not to waste any, as time available to save Chinbreak Island is limited.

 The game takes place in nine acts, which are advanced by completing quests.
 In the final act, the quests, as they are completed, will cause the character to